LawanGoud/HTML-AND-CSS/CSS Specificity & Cascade/README.md

 <b>Note</b>

-Always look for a way to use specificity before even considering !important.
+Always look for a way to use specificity before even considering `!important`.

-Only use !important when you want to override foreign CSS (from external libraries, like Bootstrap).
+Only use `!important` when you want to override foreign CSS (from external libraries, like Bootstrap).